EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 * Stall(sec): Total time writes were stalled because level N+1 was uncompacted (compaction score was high)
 * Stall(cnt): Total number of writes stalled because level N+1 was uncompacted
 * Avg(ms): Average time in milliseconds a write was stalled because level N+1 was uncompacted
-* RecordIn: number of records compared during compaction
+* KeyIn: number of records compared during compaction
-* RecordDrop: number of records dropped (not written out) during compaction
+* KeyDrop: number of records dropped (not written out) during compaction

 ### General stats
 After the per-level compaction stats, we also output some general stats.
 General stats are reported for both **cumulative** and **interval**.
 Cumulative stats report total values from RocksDB instance start.
 Interval stats report values since the last stats output.